dpoerschke/abuseipdb-blocklist-creator-4-nginx/README.md

 **Caution:** If *restart* and not *reload* is used here, Nginx will restart in any case, even if the configuration should be faulty.
 In this case Nginx exits immediately with an error and the web presence is no longer accessible.
 The option *reload* on the other hand ensures that Nginx checks the configuration for correct syntax before reloading it and only then accepts it.
 If the syntax is not correct, Nginx keeps the current configuration (in ram) and the website is still reachable.

-# setup
+# Setup
 abuseipdb-blocklist-creator was developed and tested with NodeJS version `14.17.2`.
 NodeJS version 12.x is not supported.
-To install all necessary dependencies you have to install once
+To install all necessary dependencies
 > npm install

 must be called.